zakdavlin/streaming-02-multiple-processes/README.md

 Python has pretty helpful error messages.
 When you get an error, read them carefully.

-What's the error?
+- What error do you get?

-Can you tell what line it was executing when it failed?
+- Can you tell what line it was executing when it failed?

 ## Database Is Locked Error

 Do a web search on the sqlite3 'database is locked' error.

-What do you learn?
+- What do you learn?

-Once a process fails, it crashes the main process and everything stops.
+- Once a process fails, it crashes the main process and everything stops.

 ## Deadlock

-Deadlock is a special kind of locking issue where a proces is waiting on a resource or process, that is in turn waiting itself.
+Deadlock is a special kind of locking issue where a proces is waiting on a resource or process, that is waiting also.

-Rather than crashing it may just wait indefinitely, with no process able to move forward and make progress.
+Rather than crashing, a system in deadlock may wait indefinitely, with no process able to move forward and make progress.

 ## Learn More